Texas school shooting: Everything we know so far

 The rest of the district is under a Secure Status.

-Robb Elementary alerted parents to the presence of an active shooter at the school at 11.43am on Tuesday.
+Robb Elementary school alerted parents to the presence of an active shooter at the school at 11.43am on Tuesday.

 “Please know at this time Robb Elementary is under a Lockdown Status due to gunshots in the area,” school official Anne Marie Espinoza said in a post to the school’s Facebook page.